 JOZEF SIMKOVIC came to the United States in 1987 as a refugee from Czechoslovakia which was still governed by the communist regime at that time.
 After settling in the United States with his family, he spent most of his time in the country working as a radio journalist for the Slovak Service of The Voice of America.
 Later after the Slovak Service was closed, he continued work as a broadcasting engineer for VOA.
 In 2003, he was awarded the VOA Gold Medal for bringing the news to his native country of Slovakia in a meaningful way and entertaining fashion.
 He considered his work for VOA to be his life mission, but later during his engineer years, he discovered his even more important destiny while taking part in numerous meditation programs at the famous Monroe Institute in Virginia.
 His extensive diary from these programs and other countless meditations became the foundation for this book.

 Before coming to the United States, Jozef Simkovic completed the study of radio and TV broadcasting technology at the Slovak Technical University in Bratislava and a postgraduate study of computer programming at the Czech Technical University in Prague.
 He worked as Deputy Chief in the Computer Center of the Slovak Broadcasting Technology and Operations Company.

-Currently, he is retired and happily married to Dr. Juanzetta Flowers of Alabama.
-He spends his time with her alternating between Washington, D.C. and Birmingham.
+Currently, he is retired and married to Dr. Juanzetta Flowers.
+They live happily in Alabama.
 Jozef Simkovic was the middle weight karate champion of Czechoslovakia in 1976.
 He played competitive table tennis in the United States for eight years.
 His two sons Viktor and Boris live with their families in the United States.